 Joseph Keller did in fact produce various volumes of “A collection of Patterns for the use Glass Engravers“.
 English engravers were few and those that did master the skills, people like George Woodall and John Orchard, went on to excel in the related disciplines of cameo carving and rock crystal respectively.

 A look at the Pearce designs will show that the work carried out, at Thomas Webb & Sons, on magnum claret decanters were intricate, fanciful and expensive.
 They were exhibition pieces shown at their height at the Paris 1878 Exposition.
 However this level of skill was also employed on all forms of table glass as can be seen on the odd wine glass that appears from time to time.

 Copper wheel engraving is primarily associated with crystal glass.
 However, at a time when John Northwood had recreated the art of cameo carving by producing a copy of the Portland vase, James O’Fallon, at Thomas Webb & Sons, utilised engraving on coloured, cased, opaque glass to give the appearance of cameo work.
 This innovative technique was exhibited at the Paris 1878 Exposition to great acclaim.
 As the technique of producing cameo glass developed the art of the glass engraver was fundamental in its execution.

 At Stevens and Williams the records do not show engraving designs to the same high level as at Webbs, much was in the Keller style.
 However, pieces by Miller indicate a comparable level of competence.

-The cased engraved glass has been erroneously associated with Northwood or Hodgetts but there are no records to substantiate any of these attributions.
+The cased engraved glass, produced by Thomas Webb & Sons, has often erroneously been associated with Northwood or Hodgetts but there are no records to substantiate any of these attributions.